KonstantinRam/Exercise_ReadingPayroll/README.md

 OPS: 5 employees
 ```

-(Claude automated review for the Task 2.
+# Claude automated review for the Task 2.
 Let Task 2 be as it is for learning purpose.
-Avoid it in Task 3).
+Avoid it in Task 3.

 Task 2 - Production Code Review Results
  CRITICAL FAILURES